yijunj/Magnetometry/README.md

 # Magnetometry
-Hogan Lab tower magnetometry project
+Hogan Lab tower magnetometry project.
+Please see the PDF documentation for details.